Photograph Contributed by Dick and Ruth Maise

 April 24, 1960 N 21-23-17 E 54-50-23 SD-2

-Dick (continued the letter from home): “The king and his entourage finally left yesterday.
+Dick (continued the letter from home): “The King and his entourage finally left yesterday.
 He has disrupted normal life around here for about 3 weeks.
 He requisitioned most of the taxis from Dhahran, as well as the entire staff of maintenance people to fix up his palace in Dammam, install air conditioning, etc. The company put on a water show and a horse show for him, as well as a number of misc. functions, including a tea for about 200 women of the royal household.
 It was mostly over by the time I got to town, so still haven’t seen the old boy.”

 May 5, 1961

-Dick: “Last week King Sa’ud stopped off here in Abqaiq for a few minutes on his way back to Riyadh from Dammam and so everybody got a couple hours off to go see him.
+Dick: “Last week King Sa’ud stopped off here in Abqaiq for a few minutes on his way back to Riyadh from Dammam and so everybody got a couple of hours off to go see him.
 So I picked up Ruth over at the library where she was reading to the little kids and we went out to the RR station to see the fun.
-There was a goodly crowd out there, and we saw some soldiers rounding up all the Arab women in the crowd and herding them off to one side of the station.
+There was a goodly (sic) out there, and we saw some soldiers rounding up all the Arab women in the crowd and herding them off to one side of the station.
 They lined them all up, about 60 or 70 I guess, and then passed out ten riyal notes to each one!
 (About $2.25) After they had taken care of all the women, they started passing out the rest of the bills they had to all the men around the area until they ran out of money.
 Must be part of the King’s strategy to keep the people happy.
-In the old days they used to toss handfuls of gold coins to the crowds.
+In the old days, they used to toss handfuls of gold coins to the crowds.
 Another way he keeps the tribes loyal is to marry a girl from one of the tribes.
 He is allowed 4 wives at a time and he keeps 3 of these as permanent but the 4th one sort of floats around amongst the girls.
-When he visits a tribe, he might marry the daughter of one of the leaders, then a few weeks later, he divorces her and marries a daughter of another tribe.
+When he visits a tribe, he might marry the daughter of one of the leaders, and then a few weeks later, he divorces her and marries a daughter of another tribe.
 That way, each tribe is connected to the royal family and will be loyal to him; he hopes.
 This gets to be expensive because he gives each one he divorces quite a sum of money.
 [Editor: I don’t know where we got this information, or even if it is accurate.
 Actually, it’s also supposed to be one way the old king unified the country.]"

 “We stood around the station for about fifteen minutes or so and then a train appeared coming down the track.
 Everyone cheered and waved as the train came into the station and went on through and stopped about a hundred yards down the track!
 It just sat there.
 Then about five minutes later another train, longer than the first, came down the track, and this was the one with the King on it.
 Lots of cheering and waving and hand clapping.
 The King’s bodyguard jumped down and pushed the crowd back away from the big blue Cadillac standing by the track, and the King appeared in the doorway of the train coach.
-He looked regal and healthy, smiled and waved a couple times for the photographers, then climbed down and got into the Cadillac which roared off through the crowd accompanied by numerous heavily armed bodyguards hanging on the sides and running along with it.
+He looked regal and healthy, smiled and waved a couple of times for the photographers, then climbed down and got into the Cadillac which roared off through the crowd accompanied by numerous heavily armed bodyguards hanging on the sides and running along with it.
 Anyway, we got a good look at him.
 He must be just about the tallest Arab in this country, except for one of his bodyguards who is even taller."

 “He went to the Amir’s palace, about 100 yards from the station, made a speech, then went to the qadi’s palace and did the same, got back on the train and it pulled out.
 The qadi, incidentally, is the chief religious judge who decides everything from traffic fines to head choppings in the Abqaiq area.
 There were a few Americans there but not many.
 It was the first time I had seen the old boy, having been out in the desert every other time he came around since I’ve been here.”